 Warm juicy pineapple, spiced with chillies and vanilla then caramelized till golden.

-Cooking up sweet treats takes time and if you’re anything like me you keep a look out for dessert recipes and sweet things you can whizz up in a hurry.
-One of my favorite thing to do for a quick sugar hit is to caramelise some seasonal fruits in a hot pan with a little sugar.
+Cooking up sweet treats takes time and if you’re anything like me you keep a lookout for dessert recipes and sweet things you can whizz up in a hurry.
+One of my favourite thing to do for a quick sugar hit is to caramelise some seasonal fruits in a hot pan with a little sugar.

 Ripe mangos, bananas, strawberries ( so plentiful at the moment), and of course pineapple all caramelize nicely.
-Than you can just deglaze the sticky fruit with whatever liquor you’ve got in your cabinet.
-Rum, cointreau, sambuca, even whiskey, or a good desert wine all work well.
+Then you can just deglaze the sticky fruit with whatever liquor you’ve got in your cabinet.
+Rum, Cointreau, sambuca, even whiskey, or a good dessert wine all work well.

 How spicy you want to make this is up to you.
 I used about a half teaspoon of chillies to coat my four pineapple slices and this was more than enough to make it quite fiery.
 I can handle a little chilli but if you don’t like hot things just tone it down a bit with a little less.

 One last thing, make sure you get a nice ripe juicy pineapple for this.
 Check for ripeness by giving a gentle press at the base of the pineapple (there should be a little give) or by pulling at one of the spiky bits at the top which should come out easily.
 The last thing you want is a hard dry pineapple that will need about a week to ripen.